weetmuts/beak/README.md

 `beak umount TestBeakFS`

 Now remount and rclone again.
 Rclone will exit early because there is nothing to do.
-Logical, since you have not changed your _source directory_.
+Logical, since you have not changed your _origin_ directory.

 To access the backed up data do:

 `beak mount /home/you/Backup@0 OldStuff`

 Now explore OldStuff and do `diff -rq /home/you/Work OldStuff`.
 There should be no differences.
-The @0 means to mount the most recent _point in time_ in the _backup directory_.
+The @0 means to mount the most recent _point in time_ in the _backup_ location.

-You can skip the rclone step if you are storing in a local _backup directory_.
+You can skip the rclone step if the _backup_ location is a local directory.
 Then simply do:

 `beak store /home/you/Work /home/you/Backup`